Security startup CrowdStrike adds board members

-(Reuters) - Cyber security start-up CrowdStrike is expanding its board of directors with the addition of former executives from JP Morgan Chase & Co (JPM.N) and software maker McAfee.
+May 7 (Reuters) - Cyber security start-up CrowdStrike is expanding its board of directors with the addition of former executives from JP Morgan Chase & Co and software maker McAfee.

 The firm also named former JP Morgan Chief Information Officer Denis O‘Leary to its board.
 In his 25-year career at the bank he also served as director of finance, head of retail branch banking and a member of its nine-member executive committee.